pavitranew/session-7-rest-ang/README.md

 ###Returning Data

-Now visit your `/api/pirates` endpoint to view the new pirates data.
+Now visit the `http://localhost:3001/api/pirates` endpoint to view the new pirates data.
 You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private _id and internal __v version key.

 ####Find By id

-Recall our route for getting a pirate by its id app.get('/pirates/:id', pirates.findById).
+Recall our route for getting a pirate by its id: `app.get('/pirates/:id', pirates.findById)`.

 Add the handler method: